claudiux/docs/VPN-Sentinel/README.md

 ## Features

 VPN-Sentinel displays an icon whose color changes depending on the status of the VPN link (connected, disconnected, transient); you can choose these colors.

+Next to the icon, you can display the flag of the country where the VPN server you are connected to is located.

+When hovering over or clicking on the icon, the following information is displayed: the name of the VPN, the interface used, the time (and possibly the date) since which the link has been active.